craigfowler/NHibernate-MbC-join-mapping/README.md

 # Mapping-By-Code `Join` repro case
 This repository is a reproduction case for [a bug in NHibernate] whereby Mapping By Code (MbC) produces incorrect SQL if there is more than one `Join` in a single class mapping.
-It would seem that parts of the join mapping from the first of the joins are accidentally overrwriting/overriding the same parts of the join mapping from subsequent joins in the same class mapping file.
+It would seem that parts of the join mapping from subsequent joins are accidentally overrwriting/overriding the same parts of the join mapping from previous joins in the same class mapping file.
+In this repro case you can see the effect with *the key column name*.
 More information may be found at the linked issue.

 The reproduction case framed as a pair of NUnit test cases, so to see the results just clone the repo and run **dotnet test**.